 - 12.1.
 The wheels are specific to FIA Formula 2 Championship and can only be purchased from F2 Promoter. - 12.2.
 Wheel colour and the manufacturer's logo may not be changed. - 12.3.
 Only tyres provided by the official tyre supplier may be used during Events or Official Test sessions.
 This applies to both wet and dry-weather tyres. - 12.4.
 All tyres which are to be used during an Event or Official Test will be marked with a unique identification by the official manufacturer.
 The use of tyres without the appropriate identification is strictly forbidden. - 12.5.
 Tyres can only be inflated with air or nitrogen. - 12.6.
 The use of vacuum or any other means to drain the air or gas from a tyre fitted to a rim is strictly forbidden. - 12.7.
-It is team's responsibility to ensure that wheels are properly fitted and to ensure that tyre valve caps are properly fitted when cars are running. - 12.8.
+It is team's responsibility to ensure that whilst cars are under their own power, wheels are properly fitted and to ensure that tyre valve caps are properly fitted when cars are running. - 12.8.
+Powered devices which are used to fit or remove wheel fasteners in the pit lane or on the grid must be as specified by the F2 Promoter and documented in the FIA F2 Team Documentation SFTP Area and may only be powered by electricity.
+Furthermore, these devices must be used in accordance with the documented instructions may not be modified unless specifically permitted by the FIA. - Up to two devices per car powered by compressed air or nitrogen may be used for the sole purpose of fitting or removing wheel fasteners should an electric powered device fail to be able to do this. - 12.9.
 The minimum tyre pressures, as defined in the technical preview from the tyre manufacturer, have to be respected at any time during Events and Official Tests.

 The tyre pressure monitoring system defined in Article 6.15 may be used to monitor the minimum tyre pressures.
 Details of the measurement procedure can be found in the FIA F2 Team Documentation SFTP Area.
-Competitors will be notified in advance should the procedure be changed. - 12.9.
+Competitors will be notified in advance should the procedure be changed. - 12.10.
 The maximum camber values, as defined in the technical preview from the tyre manufacturer, have to be respected at any time during Events and Official Tests.
 Details of the measurement procedure can be found in the FIA F2 Team Documentation SFTP Area.